 techduck blog

-smarthome, electronics, privacy
+smarthome, linux, electronics, privacy

 My linux multiboot setup with systemd-boot